FabricMC/fabric-docs/contributing.md

 ### Highlights {#highlight}

 Sometimes you might want to highlight specific lines in the code.
-You can do that by using special `![code]` comments, or by specifying that when including a snippet:
+To do this, you can use some special `![code]` comments:

 :::: tabs